tomickigrzegorz/autocomplete/README.md

 ## Configuration of the plugin

-A library [Skeleton CSS](https://github.com/dhg/Skeleton) was used for the project  library.
+A library [Skeleton CSS](https://github.com/dhg/Skeleton) was used in this project.

 HTML
 ```